CGM-Team/CGM-Team.github.io/README.md

 [Organization Name] is committed to providing a welcoming and inclusive environment for all members.
 We expect all members to adhere to our [Code of Conduct](link to code of conduct document).

 ## License
-This project is licensed under the [License Name].
+This project is licensed under the [MIT License].
 For more information, see the [LICENSE](link to license file) file.

 ## Contact Us
 If you have any questions or suggestions, feel free to reach out to us at [contact email or link to contact form].